 The tragus of the ear is the thick piece of flesh that covers the opening of the ear, protecting and covering the tube that leads into the internal organs of the ear like the eardrum.

 The tragus of the ear is made up of a thin layer of flexible cartilage.
-This means that there isn’t as much thick tissue filled with nerves that cause pain as other areas of the ear.
+This means there isn’t as much thick tissue filled with nerves that cause pain as other areas of the ear.
+The fewer the nerves, the less pain you typically feel.

 To do a tragus piercing, your piercer will: